 - to familiarise the student with the practicalities of laboratory research, imparting an understanding of the nature of bench research, of record keeping and data handling, and of good laboratory practice;

 - to introduce them to basic analytical techniques needed to understand and contextualise their research;

 - to familiarise them with basic scientific writing and presentation skills.

 The additional objectives that are specific to this programme will be:

 - to attract students from a wide range of backgrounds into neuroscience by providing a taught module with a basic overview of neuroscience;

-- provide students thorough training in neuroscience methods, data analysis and statistics techniques;
+- to provide students with thorough training in neuroscience methods, data analysis and statistics techniques;

-- give students the necessary basic but broad understanding of neuroscience to prepare them for future PhD studies;
+- to give students the necessary basic yet broad understanding of neuroscience to prepare them for future PhD studies; and

 Course contact details